EMODnet/EMODnet-Biology-UN-Decade-webinar/README.md

-The notebooks provide practical demonstrations on **how to access and use relevant EMODnet Biology Data and Data Products**, showcasing applications in marine biology, including **commercial fishes distributions** and other key biodiversity indicators.
+The notebooks provide practical demonstrations on **how to access and use relevant EMODnet Biology Data and Data Products**, showcasing **commercial fishes distributions and marine mammals** as examples of data and data products addresing Challenges 3 and 4.